-- There must be at least N locations from the start address to the highest EEPROM address (0xFBFF) to avoid writing to invalid addresses. - An address crosses a page boundary.
+- There are fewer than N locations from the start address to the highest EEPROM address (0xFBFF), which results in writing to invalid addresses. - An address crosses a page boundary.
 In this case, both pages must be erased before programming.

-Note that the ADM1066 features a clock extend function for writes to the EEPROM.
+Note that the ADM1069 features a clock extend function for writes to EEPROM.
 Programming an EEPROM byte takes approximately 250 μ s, which limits the SMBus clock for repeated or block write operations.
-The ADM1066 pulls SCL low and extends the clock pulse when it cannot accept any more data.
+The ADM1069 pulls SCL low and extends the clock pulse when it cannot accept any more data.